ChadRoesler/Loctostache/README.md

 # Loctostache

-A simple octostache for linux tool.
+A simple octostache for Linux tool.

 Example Usage:
-loctostache -d "{\"doing\":\"testing var replacement\"}" -t "We are #{doing}"
+loctostache text -d "{\"doing\":\"testing var replacement\"}" -t "We are #{doing}"

 Outputs:
 We are testing var replacement

+## Base Help
-Loctostache 1.2310.2602.5419
+Loctostache 1.2311.0316.0
 Copyright (C) 2023 Chad Roesler

-  -d, --dictionary     Required.
-A json string dictionary of keys and their values

-  -v, --varFile        Required.
-A json file that contains the diction of keys

-  -q, --jsonQueries    a comma separated list of json queries to execute against a dictionary
+  file       Loctostache processing on files

+  text       Loctostache processing on text

+  help       Display more information on a specific command.

+  version    Display version information.

+## Text Help
+Loctostache 1.2311.0316.0
+Copyright (C) 2023 Chad Roesler

   -t, --text           Required.
 Text to search and replace against

+  -n, --no-newline     Prevents appending a new line at the end of the text return

+  -d, --dictionary     (Group: variables) A json string dictionary of keys and their values

+  -v, --varFile        (Group: variables) A json file that contains the diction of keys

+  -q, --jsonQueries    A comma separated list of json queries to execute against a dictionary

+  --help               Display this help screen.

+  --version            Display version information.

+## File Help
+Loctostache 1.2311.0316.0
+Copyright (C) 2023 Chad Roesler

   -f, --files          Required.
 A comma separated list of files read and replace text in

-  -n, --no-newline     Prevents appending a new line at the end of the text return
+  --verbose            Verbosity when processing files

+  -d, --dictionary     (Group: variables) A json string dictionary of keys and their values

+  -v, --varFile        (Group: variables) A json file that contains the diction of keys

+  -q, --jsonQueries    A comma separated list of json queries to execute against a dictionary

   --help               Display this help screen.